 Political responsibility for global health R&D lies with the Federal Ministry of Education and Research (BMBF).
 Its funding concept for global health R&D has four pillars: 1) Germany’s national research landscape, 2) support to PDPs, 3) support to EDCTP, and 4) strengthening African health research systems and increasing research cooperation with countries in sub-Saharan Africa.
-BMBF provides nearly half of Germany’s total global health R&D funding (45% or US$25 million in 2015).
+BMBF provides nearly two-thirds of Germany’s total global health R&D funding (62%, or US$28 million in 2016).

 The Federal Ministry of Health (BMG) represents Germany at the World Health Organization (WHO).
-It supports global health R&D through funding to German academic research institutions.
-In total, its funding amounted to US$15 million, or 28% of German global health R&D in 2015.
-In addition, Health Minister Gröhe announced Germany’s AMR Strategy in May 2015: ‘DART2020 – Fighting antibiotic resistance for the good of both humans and animals’, in cooperation with the BMBF and the Ministry of Food and Agriculture (BMEL).
+It supports global health R&D through funding to German academic research institutions (US$4 million in 2016).
+In addition, former Health Minister Hermann Gröhe announced Germany’s AMR Strategy in May 2015, ‘DART2020 – Fighting antibiotic resistance for the good of both humans and animals’, in cooperation with the BMBF and the Ministry of Food and Agriculture (BMEL).
 DART2020 defines Germany’s strategic goals and corresponding actions in combatting AMR nationally and internationally.

 Government-funded research institutions play a significant role in Germany’s global health R&D landscape.
 The German Research Foundation (DFG) is by far the most important funder: in 2016, it provided 26% (US$11 million) of Germany’s funding for global health R&D. The DFG is an association of public research organizations and receives funding from the federal government and federal states.
 Key research institutions that conduct health R&D include the Helmholtz Centre for Infection Research, the Robert Koch Institute, and the Max Planck Society.